How To Prepare For Your First Child

 Don’t ask for too much advice.

 What?
 Didn’t you just say to ask for help?
 Yes, it seems like the opposite of the last “Don’t.”
-However, asking too much advice from others or leaning on the experiences of others can lead you astray.
-Your experiences are uniquely yours, what works for some people may not work for you and your partner.
+However, asking for too much advice from others or leaning on the experiences of others can lead you astray.
+Your experiences are uniquely yours; what works for some people may not work for you and your partner.
 Don’t rely too much on what happened to other people because it may not be true for you and your experience.
-One of the scariest things about having a new baby is you can never fully prepare for your first child.
-There will be challenges and surprises you can’t prepare for but the bottom line is you can do this.
+One of the scariest things about having a new baby is that you can never fully prepare for your first child.
+There will be challenges and surprises you can’t prepare for, but the bottom line is you can do this.
 Just do the best you can to feel prepared and comfortable.

 What was the best and worst advice you were given to prepare for your first child?